Today’s question is what is inter-dependency? And is it healthy in a relationship?

 Interdependency is considered healthy.
 Both partners have a solid sense of self.

-They know how to self-regulate strong emotions.
-Possessing self-awareness, each partner is satisfied with the track of their own lives.
+They have a good sense of self-regulation when it comes to strong emotions.
+In addition to self-awareness, each partner is satisfied with the track of their own life.

-Bonding with another person that also has a solid sense of themselves, still requires the development of dependency over time.
-Intimate relationships require a vulnerability to depend on another in order to form a deeper bond of intimacy.
+Bonding with another person that also has a solid sense of themselves still requires the development of dependency over time.
+Intimate relationships require a vulnerability to depend on one another in order to form a deeper bond of intimacy.

-Naturally this vulnerability or dependency requires that we continue to cultivate balance.
-Most of us struggle with maintaining that balance at some point in a long term relationship.
-Especially when major life choices such as parenting together or conjoining finances, we depend of each other.
+Naturally, this vulnerability or dependency requires that we continue to cultivate balance.
+Most of us struggle with maintaining that balance at some point in a long-term relationship.
+Especially when major life choices such as parenting together or conjoining finances, we depend on each other.
 This dependency can feel overwhelming.
-Discussion of this issue within a long term relationship is advised to remain supportive.
-Its important to maintain individuality.
+A long-term relationship should discuss this issue in a supportive manner.
+It’s important to maintain individuality.